suhruth-2706/Audio-Sync-over-Lan/README.md

-# Music Sync over LAN
+# Audio sync with LAN

 ## Project Overview
 Developed a real-time music synchronization system that enables multiple devices on a local area network to play music simultaneously with synchronized playback control.